Simplicial intersection homology revisited

-\item The isomorphism between the singular and the PL intersection homologies is set up by King in \cite{MR800845} for a CS-set.
-Let us also mention that these two isomorphisms are taken over with details and comments in \cite[Sections 3.3 and 5.4]{LibroGreg}.
-In conclusion, an isomorphism between the simplicial and the singular intersection homologies is established using the PL situation as intermediary.

 The intersection cohomology $\lau H *{\ov p} {-}$ of \cite{MR3046315} is defined as the cohomology of the dual complex $\Hom (\lau C {\ov p}*{-};R)$.
-Since the Universal Coefficient Theorem is true in this context \cite{LibroGreg} then we conclude that the singular and simplicial version of the intersection cohomology are isomorphic. \end{remarque}
+As the Universal Coefficient Theorem is true in this context (\cite[Theorem 7.14]{LibroGreg}), the singular and simplicial intersection cohomologies are isomorphic for a full filtered simplicial complex.